 They tell us that the climate is changing.
-They tell us that the cause is man-made.
-They tell us that we have to make drastic changes if we are to have any hope of slowing, stopping or reversing the course we are on.
-Others say that climate change is a hoax, or a conspiracy.
+And they say that the cause is man-made.
+We have to make drastic changes if we are to have any hope of slowing, stopping or reversing the course we are on.
+At the same time, others claim that climate change is a hoax, or a conspiracy.
 Whichever side of the argument you believe, I think we can all agree that clean air and clean water are good things, and our dependence on fossil fuels is not.

 As homeowners, we make decisions that impact the environment.
 We look for ways to be more energy efficient in hope of saving some money and even saving the planet.
 But are we as “green” as we think we are?